|

 the hotel we went to the absolutely amazing La Rosa Nautica Restaurante

-for dinner.
+2022).
 We enjoyed a 3 course seafood Peruvian dinner with

 lovely local wine, terrific service and great conversation while looking